 Raewyn has a Bachelor of Electronic Commerce, majoring in Management Information Systems from Waikato University, a National Diploma of Science and is currently studying towards a law degree.
 Raewyn has worked extensively in the information technology and services industry, including work in Search Engine Optimization (SEO), E-commerce, Google Analytics, Integration, and E-commerce Consulting.
 Raewyn joined the Trust Board in 2010, is a St Peter’s Alumni and her children have attended St Peter’s.

-David is the Managing Director of Staples Rodway Waikato, a past student and currently has two children attending the school.
+David is the Managing Director of Bakertilly Staples Rodway, a past student and currently has two children attending the school.
 David joined the board in 2007 and shortly after took responsibility of the chair of the finance committee.
 In 2012 David stepped into the role of chair after acting as deputy chair.
 David stood down as chair of the board in 2018 after serving the maximum 6-year term in that position.

 David holds a Bachelor of Business Studies with honours from the University of Waikato and is a Fellow of the Institute of Chartered Accountants Australia and New Zealand and a Chartered member of the Institute of Directors.